 FORT LARAMIE NATIONAL HISTORIC SITE

 An hour’s drive west took us into Wyoming, where we visited Fort Laramie National Historic Site.
-Ranger Casey took the time to give us an in-depth explanation of the history of the fort.
+The very knowledgable Ranger Casey took the time to give us an in-depth explanation of the history of the fort.
 What started as a private fur trading post was first called Fort William in 1834, then named Fort John, and eventually Fort Laramie - the most important military outpost in the Northern Plains during westward expansion.
 As pioneers crossed the Oregon, California, and Mormon Trails, they stopped to resupply at Fort Laramie.

 Thanks for the history lesson, Ranger Casey! |